Chartered Surveyor Commercial Real Estate Pathway

-Should you require further information about programme content please view the programme specification, which sets out aims, intended learning outcomes and assessment methods.
+Should you require further information about programme content please view the programme specification (open in new window), which sets out aims, intended learning outcomes and assessment methods.

-Details of the APC requirements for this pathway are given in the RICS Commercial Real Estate pathway guide.
+Details of the APC requirements for this pathway are given in the RICS Commercial Real Estate pathway guide (open in new window).

 The planned apprenticeship duration is 56 months.
 The actual duration is determined by when the employer and UCEM deem the apprentice to be ready to undertake the APC.

 Please note that from autumn 2020, UCEM will be making changes to its programme delivery as part of an ongoing commitment to provide an excellent student experience.
 If you enrol prior to autumn 2020, you will experience these changes.
-You can find more information about the Transform Project and how these changes will affect you on our Transform Project page.
+You can find more information about the Transform Project and how these changes will affect you on our Transform Project page (open in new window).

 You should also be aware that as part of UCEM’s rigorous quality assurance activities, the institution is required to revalidate its programmes regularly.
 Due to the work on this, there may be some changes to the programme information advertised.
 Information about any changes will be published in Spring 2020.
 Any changes will not affect programme accreditation or final awards.